 The driver's door will unlock when UNLOCK is pressed.
 If pressed again within 25 seconds, all doors will unlock.
-Pressing any button will also illuminate the interior lamps.
+Pressing the UNLOCK button will also illuminate the interior lamps.
 (See "Illuminated Entry" in the Index.)
 All doors will lock when LOCK is pressed.

-The trunk will unlock when the opened trunk symbol is pressed, but only when the ignition is OFF.
+The trunk will unlock when the opened trunk symbol is pressed, but only when the ignition is off.
+The trunk symbol will also work when the ignition is on, but only while in PARK (P) or NEUTRAL (N).